Crassula elegans (Elegant Crassula) Care Indoors, Propagation & Common Problems

 Crassula elegans also called Crassula alstonii is native to Western Cape province of South Africa to Southern Western Namibia where it grows on sandy or gravelly slopes.

-Size and Flower
+Size & Flower

 Crassula elegans is a small compact plant which grows to a height of about 4 inches only.
 It blooms in late summer to fall although it is unlikely to flower when grown indoors.
 The flowers are small and creamy with a light fragrance.

+Yes.
 Crassula elegans like its cousin, Jade Plant, is thought to be toxic to both humans and pets as outlined by ASPCA.
 If ingested it can cause nausea, vomiting and diarrhea.
 Keep the plant away from the reach of children and pets.

-Crassula elegans Care Indoors
+How to care for Crassula elegans Indoors

 Elegant Crassula needs repotting is only when it is pot-bound or when the potting medium is completely broken down.
 Pruning is necessary to keep the plant neat, to reduce pest and disease infestations and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to provide them.